c7d5a6/language-parser-desktop/docs/markdown-examples.md

 ### Declension

-Classes (show enabled or used)
+Classes shown enabled or used:

+- White: enabled categories and declensions
+- Yellow: enabled categories but no declensions
+- Red: has enabled declensions that are wrong.

+Categories used for declensions

+- Red: has no values
-- yellow...
+- White: enabled